Skip to Main Content

 A second boycott draws fewer participants than the “Freedom Day” boycott.

-Freedom School Lesson Plan
+Freedom School Lesson Plan, excerpt

-c.
+undated, c.
 1964

 Apr 11, 1964

-Dr. King writes about the “school boycott concept” and it’s application across the country.
+Dr. King writes about the “school boycott concept” and its application across the country.

 “Harlem Six” arrested